4 Ways to Improve Your Construction Security and Your Bottom Line

 While this story may sound shocking, the truth is that it’s run-of-the-mill in the construction industry.
 Over the years, industry-wide theft has become an expensive and growing issue in construction security as thieves get savvier in their tactics and more construction sites crop up around the world.
 In fact, according to the National Insurance Crime Bureau, more than $1 billion in construction equipment and materials are stolen annually.
 Additionally, construction theft can add an additional 2% to the total cost of the project.
 As a percentage, that might seem small on its own, but factor in 2% to a $1 billion megaproject and now you’re talking about $20 million in costs due to poor security.
 Beyond the upfront cost of theft, the hassle and time it takes to report issues and replace equipment can push a project’s schedule back immensely.

 While many construction companies take precaution when it comes to traditional construction security of the jobsite, few companies realize that virtual theft poses just as much if not greater threat and haven’t taken adequate cybersecurity precautions to protect their data from an attack or breach.
 In fact, cyberattacks are generally on the rise since 2016 and over 100 companies have reported cybercrimes.
 The construction industry is no different.
 With BIM, Integrated Project Delivery and cloud-based mobile collaboration software—any practice which allows workers to share files—construction companies are at increased risk.
 Construction firms possess a variety of information that could be targeted by hackers, including intellectual property, proprietary assets, architectural drawings and specifications as well as corporate banking and financial accounts.
-Just ask the folks at Turner Construction, one of the largest construction companies in America with a 10-billion annual construction volume.
-Turner was the victim of a massive phishing attack last March, which compromised data for all of its 5200 employees.

 If you don’t want your company to fall prey to a theft ring or a hacker, it’s critical to invest in proper construction security.
 Physical and virtual construction security for your jobsite shouldn’t be just an afterthought, but a priority.
 Although gearing up with the right security may be a significant cost in the short-term, the long-term benefits in budget, time and not to mention headache-saving far outweigh the upfront purchase.